Locations:

 What is strabismus surgery?

-Strabismus surgery is eye muscle surgery to treat crossed eyes (strabismus).
+Strabismus surgery is eye muscle surgery to treat misaligned eyes (strabismus).
 This procedure makes your eye muscles either tighter or looser and aligns the position of your eyes so they’re centered and can work together.

 Who needs strabismus surgery?